 Open contacts are a sign of a low-voltage problem.
 It is telling you that that something in the low-voltage circuit is open or defective.
 The problem could be in the indoor or outdoor units.

 NOTE: In the following steps you will be providing high-voltage electricity to the system.
-Do not move wires or put your hands in the outdoor unit or on any of its components.
+DO NOT move wires or put your hands in the outdoor unit or on any of its components, INCLUDING THE CONTACTOR CONTACTS.
 Because you removed the panel to the outdoor unit, all of its high-voltage connections are exposed.
 Make sure others are not accessible to the unit.
-This diagnosis is for visual inspection only.
-Do not try to move, or remove, wires and components while the power is on to the system!
+This diagnosis is for visual inspection only!
+DO NOT try to move, or remove, wires and components while the power is on to the system!
 This could cause serious injuries!

 Go back to the breaker panel and turn ON the circuit breaker to the outdoor condensing unit.
 This is where pinpointing the problem begins.